Optimal Contract Design with Quadratic Effort Cost: Abstract

 \section{Abstract}

-The existence of optimal contracts of the principal-agent problem is a long-standing problem.
-According to the general framework in Cvitani{\'c} et al. \cite{cvitanic2018dynamic}, this existence can be derived from the existence of a classical solution to a degenerated fully nonlinear parabolic partial differential equation problem.
-In this work we consider the simple case with drift control and quadratic cost function, then prove the existence of classical solution to that PDE.
+The existence of an optimal contract of the principal-agent problem is a central issue in contract design.
+According to Cvitani{\'c} et al. \cite{cvitanic2009optimal}, such an optimal contract can be derived from the existence of a classical solution to the corresponding Hamilton–Jacobi–Bellman (HJB) equation, which is a degenerate, fully nonlinear parabolic equation.
+In this work, we follow their model, consider the case with drift control, and prove the existence of the classical solution to the HJB equation.